 Remote Counselling is an odd one.
 Instinctively, the vast majority of clients are hesitant about the idea of being vulnerable with someone who isn't even in the same room: they worry that they might feel silly, crying into a phone, or that the counsellor might judge them for the webcam view of their living room wall.
 And yet, with very few exceptions, once they're in the swing of things, clients can actually find remote counselling more helpful than face-to-face!

-In this time of social distancing and self-isolation, maybe now's the time to give it a try.
+In these post- social-distancing and self-isolation times, maybe now's the time to give it a try.

-Let's face it: in the strange year that is 2020, everybody has a miniature computer with them, twenty-four hours a day, seven days a week.
+Let's face it: in the twenty-first century, everybody has a miniature computer with them, twenty-four hours a day, seven days a week.
 Long gone are the days when we could use the excuse, "I would have called, but I couldn't find a phone!"
 For counselling purposes, this means that everybody, everywhere can now have access to the support they need.

 Talking over the telephone can be very helpful for clients who find it difficult to look someone in the eye when they're talking, or who really struggle to sit under the scrutiny of a counsellor who's been trained to pick up on body language.
 Here, they can enjoy the safety that that distance offers, as well as the security of being in a familiar environment.
 It also encourages clients to be a bit more vocal about how they're feeling, which speeds up that initial process of becoming 'in tune' with one's own emotions.
 You really would be surprised by how effective it is.